 - early 13c. "millstone," from grind (v.) in sense of "sharpen" + stone (n.); meaning

 This Text holdeth their noses so hard to the grindstone, that it clean disfigureth their Faces.
-[John Frith, "Mirror to know Thyself," 1532]The main modern (reflexive) sense of "work hard" is from 1828.
+[John Frith, "Mirror to know Thyself," 1532]The phrase's main modern (reflexive) sense of "working hard" is from 1828.